-WE WILL HAVE SOME 9CM POTS AVAILABLE SOON.
 The ultimate in architectural plants, with huge palmate leaves with claw-like lobes.
 Quite extraordinary.
 White flowers in the autumn, too.
 Tetrapanax Rex is by nature a woodlander, so doesn't want to be in too exposed a position.
-We find it very hardy down in the south, but it will regrow from the base if cut down by hard frosts.
+We find it very hardy down in the south, but it will regrow from the base if cut down by extreme frosts.
 Any well drained soil.
 6 feet plus.
-9cm pot.
-We also usually have larger plants in 5 or 7 litre pots for collection or local delivery only.
+2 litre pot.
+We also have larger plants in 7.5 litre pots for collection or local delivery only.

 There’s something quite primeval about Tetrapanax Rex: you almost expect to see a dinosaur pop out from behind it, and that’s not just on account of its evocative name.
 It’s commonly known as the rice paper plant, as the pith from the stems was used to make rice paper in its native China, a custom that dates back to the third or fourth century.
 Today, however, rice paper is produced from a completely different plant species.

 Tetrapanax Rex in the UK is derived from the original collection brought back from the Shei-Pa area of Taiwan in 1993 by the intrepid Bleddyn Wynn-Jones of Crug Farm plants who is also responsible for a couple of other named varieties.